Lincoln MKC: 2019 facelift

-In 2018, for the 2019 model year, the MKC received a refresh, which included abandoning the split-wing grille for the current rectangular corporate grille.
+In 2018, for the 2019 model year, the MKC received a refresh, which a rectangular corporate grille, replacing the split-wing grille.

 Powertrain

 The standard engine is a 2.0-liter 4-cylinder EcoBoost gasoline engine generating 245 hp and 275 lbft of torque.
 A 2.3-liter four cylinder EcoBoost gasoline engine generating 285 hp and 305 lbft is also offered.

 The 6-speed, computer-controlled automatic transmission is activated with a transmission selector; it uses buttons installed to the left of the MyLincoln Touch infotainment touch screen labeled "P, R, N, D, S", a revival of an approach used in the 1950s by the Chrysler PowerFlite transmission and the Packard Touchbutton Ultramatic.
 The "S" transmission selection represents "Sport" mode, where the Continuously Controlled Damping suspension, electric power steering and transmission shift points take on a different posture.

 Trims

 Trim levels include the standard model, Premiere, Select, Reserve and top-level Black Label.
 In line with the Designer Series of the 1970s Mark IV and Mark V, the Black Label trim a series of themed appearance packages developed specifically for each Lincoln model line.
 The MKC Black Label offers the "Center Stage" (unique to the MKC), "Modern Heritage" and "Indulgence" theme appearance packages.